The theory of half derivators: Pointed derivators

+Combining the above with Proposition~\ref{prop:fullyfaithfulkanextension}, we complete the proof.
+The case for left derivators and left Kan extensions along cosieves follows by a dual argument. \end{proof}

-We call these \emph{extension by zero morphisms}.
-We have the following surprising result: \begin{prop}[Corollaries~3.5~and~3.8, \cite{Gro13}] A derivator is pointed if and only if it is strongly pointed. \end{prop} The backwards direction is easy: using the exceptional adjoints to the (co)sieve $\varnothing\to e$, we can show that the initial object is also final.
-The forwards direction is difficult, but we will not need the details for our main purpose.
+We call these \emph{extension by zero functors}, and the corresponding morphisms of derivators $\D^J\to\D^K$ \emph{extension by zero morphisms}.
+We have the following surprising result: \begin{prop}[Corollaries~3.5~and~3.8, \cite{Gro13}] A (left and right) derivator is pointed if and only if it is strongly pointed. \end{prop} The backwards direction is easy: using the exceptional adjoints to the (co)sieve $\varnothing\to e$, we can show that the initial object is also final.
+The forwards direction is difficult, but we will not need the details for our main theorem.